Unsandboxed/extensions/README.md

-# extensions
+# Unsandboxed Extensions
-Extensions repository for Unsandboxed
+Extensions repository for Unsandboxed.

+Currently not accepting or reviewing new extensions.